Seated on Mingfeng Mountain 10 kilometers east of Kunming, it is the largest pure copper temple existing in China at present.

 A walk through the yard leads to a fort-like building.
 This is the “Forbidden City” built with dark bricks.
 Small and exquisite, this Forbidden City has crenellations on the city wall around and arches over the gateways and it can be called the smallest city in China.

 Right in the middle of the Forbidden City stands the old but elegant Golden Temple.
-The original Golden Temple was built in 1602 of late Ming Dynasty.
+The original Golden Temple was built in 1602 of the late Ming Dynasty.
 The existing Golden Temple was built in 1671 of the early Qing Dynasty.
 Although named like this, the temple is actually made of copper.

-Yunnan is a province with a long history of copper mining and smelting which can date back to the ancient time.
-During the Ming and Qing Dynasties, Yunnan was the biggest copper producer in China and copper products from Yunnan were transported to Chenglingji, a town in the middle reaches of the Yangtze River near Wuhan, to mint coins.
-Due to the warfare in late Ming Dynasty, the transportation had to be stopped and copper was piled up in Yunnan.
+Yunnan is a province with a long history of copper mining and smelting which can date back to ancient times.
+During the Ming and Qing Dynasties, Yunnan was the biggest copper producer in China, and copper products from Yunnan were transported to Chenglingji, a town in the middle reaches of the Yangtze River near Wuhan, to mint coins.
+Due to the warfare in the late Ming Dynasty, transportation had to be stopped and copper was piled up in Yunnan.
 Daoist Xu Zhengyuan, an abbot of Parrot Mountain Daoist Temple, suggested to Mu Changzuo, the Hereditary Duke of Yunnan, and Chen Yongbin, the governor of the province, that a Daoist temple of copper and bronze pieces be built.
 The suggestion was to build a bronze temple in the model of the Golden Temple on Tiandu Summit of Wudang Mountain to enshrine and worship “God Zhenwu”, the Great Emperor of True Martial Art of the Lunar North Mansion.
 Duke Mu Changzuo and Governor Chen Yongbin took his advice and started the project.
 The construction of the Golden Temple was completed in the 30th year of the period of Wanli Emperor of the Ming Dynasty (1602 A.D.).
 The temple was made of copper and bronze pieces and painted with gold powder.
 It was glittering and thereafter named the golden temple.

-In the 1630s, the peasant uprising broke out in many parts of Ming Empire and this greatly shook the regime of the Ming and the regime of Duke Mu Family in Yunnan.
+In the 1630s, the peasant uprising broke out in many parts of the Ming Empire and this greatly shook the regime of the Ming and the regime of Duke Mu Family in Yunnan.
 The Mu’s power in Yunnan was declining.
-Mu Tianbo, the last duke of the family, couldn’t find the reason of the political wrongs of the administration and he only asked the geomancer to judge the reason and find a way out.
+Mu Tianbo, the last duke of the family, couldn’t find the reason for the political wrongs of the administration and he only asked the geomancer to judge the reason and find a way out.
 The geomancer said that the metal copper was one of the five elements and that metal could check wood.
 The word wood in Chinese was pronounced “mu” symbolizing the name of the duke family.
-Therefore the geomancer and Duke Mu Tianbo attributed the social chaos to the construction of the bronze temple because metal cut the wood the “Mu Family”.
+Therefore the geomancer and Duke Mu Tianbo attributed the social chaos to the construction of the bronze temple because metal cut the wood of the “Mu Family”.
 For this reason, he ordered Zhang Fenghe, the then governor of Yunnan Province, to move the temple away from Kunming to Jizu Mountain (Chicken-Foot Mountain) in Dali to calm down the social disorder.
 Unfortunately, the Ming Empire was overthrown 7 years later by peasant uprising; so was the Mu Family 25 years later in 1662.
 The Qing Empire replaced Ming in 1644 and unified the whole of China over a period of about 20 years.

 The original golden Temple was destroyed in 1966 during the “Cultural Revolution”.
 After an instigating speech of an official at that time, the local people rushed to Jizu Mountain and turned down the temple and sold it as scrap metal to the local recycling company and with the money, they bought three tractors.

 The present Golden Temple open to the public was rebuilt in 1671 A.D. by Wu Sangui, who reigned over Yunnan during the Qing Dynasty.
-He spent a lot of money to build this golden temple with a purpose to strengthen his regime.
-High under the roof beam of the temple are inscribed with the words: Established by Wu Sangui, Prince of Pingxi (a titled prince of west conquest or of west expedition), on the 16th of Dalv Month (December 16th), 10th year of the Period of Kangxi Emperor of Great Qing Dynasty (1671 A.D.).
+He spent a lot of money to build this golden temple with the purpose to strengthen his regime.
+High under the roof beam of the temple are inscribed with the words: Established by Wu Sangui, Prince of Pingxi (a titled prince of west conquest or of the west expedition), on the 16th of Dalv Month (December 16th), 10th year of the Period of Kangxi Emperor of Great Qing Dynasty (1671 A.D.).